gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 The Okta service will be able to communicate with Okta and retrieve lists of applications and groups and synchronizing them with the Teleport backend.

-#### Okta traits on login

-On login, Okta traits will be inserted into the certificate in order to augment visibility of Okta applications and groups.

 #### Application access synchronization